apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 like replication, for example.
 We are interested in the number of IOPS the namenode can handle.
 As such, the datanode's functionality is not relevant for this experiment.
 HDFS is implemented in Java like Crail.
-Due to this high similariy in terms of cuntionality and language used to implement the system, HDFS is a good candidate to compare Crail to.
+Due to this high similarity in terms of functionality and language used to implement the system, HDFS is a good candidate to compare Crail to.
 </p>
 </div>